 Also in 1963, the Cesky Terrier (also known as the Czech Terrier or Bohemian Terrier) migrated to Germany, the Scandinavian countries and eastward to the then Soviet Union.
 From this start the breed journeyed to England, Canada and, in the 1980’s, to the United States.

 Today, the Cesky Terrier is still a minority breed and there are less than 600 in the United States.
 From their arrival in the US a series of clubs located on the East Coast devoted themselves to the betterment of the breed.
 It is the concern and affection of these organizations that established the bred in this country.
 In 2002, the American Cesky Terrier Fanciers Association (ACTFA) was created in Ft.
 Meyers, Florida and has remained the custodians taking the breed from approval for competition in AKC Earthdog tests to competition in AKC events such as Obedience, Tracking and Agility.
 Effective as of the October 8-9, 2007 AKC Board Meeting the ACTFA was selected to serve as the AKC Parent Club and the Cesky Terrier was eligible to compete in the Miscellaneous Class on July 1, 2008.
 The breed entered the Terrier Group on June 30, 2011.
 The Cesky Terrier has appeared at Westminster; and received its first Group 1 win on October 14, 2012.
 The Cesky also competes aggressively in luring, agility and other performance events where the breed handles itself like the proven winner it is.

-If you want to become a member of the American Cesky Terrier Fanciers Association and see more of me and my friends, please click on “Membership” on the top.
+If you want to become a member of the American Cesky Terrier Fanciers Association and learn more about this wonderful breed, please click on “Membership” on the top.